 Pat Lohan made his way to the district in 1856, and after his marriage the following year, took up contracting work with the Orange Council.

 During 1860, the young Irishman had the contract for clearing and forming many of the principal streets in Orange.
 Pat and his wife Ellen later took to farming, and when the free selection Act was passed by the NSW Government they took up a block at nearby Forest Reefs.

-Pat’s wife, Ellen was also from Ireland, and was born in Dublin in 1851.
-Like her husband she had come to New South Wales at a young age, and was 12 when she arrived in Sydney with her parents.
+Pat’s wife, Ellen was also from Ireland, and was born in Dublin.
+She had come to New South Wales at a young age, arriving in Sydney with her parents.

 When the Main Western Railway Line from the foot of the Blue Mountains reached Orange in 1877, a station was built at Spring Hill, where Pat would later opened his Railway Hotel.

 The small timber single storey inn was licensed in January 1879 to take advantage of the increasing traffic in the area.